-Credit risk primarily arises from the Authority's cash and cash equivalents, accounts receivable and portfolio investments.
+Credit risk primarily arises from the Authority's cash and cash equivalents and accounts receivable.
+The Authority manages credit risk, by holding balances of cash and cash equivalents with top rated financial institutions.
 The risk exposure is limited to their carrying amounts at the date of the statement of financial position.